Here you will find a number of guides that will answer many of your IT questions. Below are a some of our most frequently asked questions.

 We are located in the Faculty Office Building (MDF) on USF’s Tampa Campus.
 Click below to get directions.

-Yes, the USF Health E-mail system supports connecting to:
+Yes, the USF Health E-mail system supports connecting to android and iOS systems.
+Click here for instructions.

 One of our technicians will evaluate the machine in question and will attempt to make a determination as to whether the issue is hardware-related or software-related.